 In order to stay healthy throughout the flu season, we strongly recommend that you get a flu shot.

-1. Some flu vaccines are better than others.
+4. Some flu vaccines are better than others.

 There are many types of flu vaccines, some more appropriate for different groups of people than others.
-However, generally speaking, all flu vaccines in a like-for-like comparison are equally as effective.
+However, generally speaking, all flu vaccines, in a like-for-like comparison, are equally as effective.
 Of course, the method in which you receive your vaccination may be more or less effective than others, depending on your personal factors such as age, health and any allergies you may have to components in some flu vaccines.

-1. No one dies from the flu anyway.
+5. No one dies from the flu anyway.

 People absolutely do die from the flu.
 Each year, anywhere from around 500 to 4,000 Australians die from the flu.
 Different years and severities of flu strains produce different fatality levels.
 Young people, the elderly and those with weakened immune systems from other health concerns are more likely to die from the flu.
-However, of those that don’t die, many experience debilitating symptoms and require hospitalisation.
+However, of those who don’t die, many experience debilitating symptoms and require hospitalisation.
 It can greatly affect work and personal life and may leave a person open to infection with other illnesses.

-• The flu vaccine can reduce a child’s risk of requiring paediatric intensive care during flu season by up to 74%.
+- The flu vaccine can reduce a child’s risk of requiring paediatric intensive care during flu season by up to 74%.

-• Improved uptake of the flu vaccine has led to a reduction of around 40% in adult hospitalisations for flu-related health issues.
+- Improved uptake of the flu vaccine has led to a reduction of around 40% in adult hospitalisations for flu-related health issues.

-• Adults who receive a flu shot may reduce their risk of being admitted to the ICU with the flu by up to 82%.
+- Adults who receive a flu shot may reduce their risk of being admitted to the ICU with the flu by up to 82%.

-• Among pregnant women, a flu shot can reduce the chances of being hospitalised with the flu by up to 40%.
+- Among pregnant women, a flu shot can reduce the chances of being hospitalised with the flu by up to 40%.

-• Among those hospitalised with the flu, those who have received a flu shot are 59% less likely to require admittance to the ICU, and of those who are admitted, those with the flu shot require on average 4 fewer days of hospitalisation.
+- Among those hospitalised with the flu, those who have received a flu shot are 59% less likely to require admittance to the ICU, and of those who are admitted, those with the flu shot require on average 4 fewer days of hospitalisation.

 Book Your Flu Shot Now

 Getting the flu shot can help maintain your health through the flu season and ensure that you’re able to continue functioning happily and healthily.
-Additionally, by getting the flu vaccine you are greatly reducing your chances of getting the flu and potentially spreading it those around you, such as workmates, family or even people on your commute.
+Additionally, by getting the flu vaccine, you are greatly reducing your chances of getting the flu and potentially spreading it to those around you, such as workmates, family or even people on your commute.

 Sources: